Mountain Biking: Codes of Conduct

 RESPECT Yourself, Others and the Environment

-Gap Creek Trails Alliance has written a Code of Conduct for Mountain Biking.
+Gap Creek Trails Alliance Code of Conduct for Mountain Biking.

 - Be courteous and respect other users in the area.
 Inform others you are behind them and how many are in your group.

 - Pass safely.
 Horses and walkers can be startled by the approach of a bicycle.

 - Always give way to horses, walkers, runners and other users of the track.